cs5220-26sp/web/web/hw/hw1.md

 ### HW1 target average performance of your code across multiple runs

 These are the average percentages of peak you must get in order to attain different letter grades.
-Note that you should compile your code with the `-DALL_SIZES` option set to `ON` in CMake in order to get an accurate sense as to what grade bin you fall into.
 These letter grades will be applied only to the 70/100 points associated with the performance of your code.

 - \>= 50.0% of peak performance: A+